Location: Siem Reap, Cambodia

+From the architect.
 A major symbol of Cambodia itself, Angkor Wat is one of the oldest temples in the world that still functions as the significant religious center it was built to be.
 Constructed in the early 12th century for King Suryavarman II (ruled 1113-1150), Angkor Wat was a state temple and capital city for the community, first as a Hindu establishment and eventually becoming a Buddhist temple.

 It was inspired by the home of the gods in Hindu mythology, called Mount Meru.
 It is surrounded by a moat and a wall 3.6km long, and the three rectangular galleries are distinguished by level changes of the ground.

 Angkor Wat is located 5.5km north of the modern town of Siem Riep, and a short distance south from the previous capital centered on Baphuon.
 Uncharacteristic to most other Angkorian temples, Angkor Wat is oriented to the west.
 However, the bas-reliefs and numerous devatas that adorn its walls are similar to others.
 Initially Hindu-inspired, the temple was converted to Theravada Buddhist use in the 14th or 15th century.

 Upon its discovery in the mid-19th century by a French explorer by the name of Henri Mouhot, the temple was described in the following words: "One of these temples- a rival to that of Solomon, and erected by some ancient Michelangelo- might take an honourable place beside our most beautiful buildings.

 The true history of Angkor Wat was not pieced together until epigraphic evidence accumulated and restoration work was carried out, as it was originally dated around the same era as Rome.
 In the 20th century, there was considerable restoration done to the vegetation and surrounding land, which was interrupted by a civil war.

 Characteristic elements of the temple include the ovigal, towers shaped like lotus buds, half-galleries which broaden passageways, axial galleries to connect enclosures, ad circiform terraces along the main axis of the temple.
 Laterite was used to construct the outer wall, and in hidden structural elements.
 Decorative elements include devatas (apsaras), bas-reliefs, and narrative scenes carved on pediments and walls.